-4. FINANCIAL INSTRUMENTS
+4. Financial instruments

-Financial instruments take on a particular significance in the economic and financial structure of the CIR Group.
+Financial instruments take on a particular significance in the Cofide Group's economic and financial structure.
 For this reason, management felt that it would be useful to devote a special section to accounting standards IAS 32 and IAS 39, to help readers understand better the financial issues involved.